umarhayatgill/moneytranferapi/README.md

 not use transactional features of database with rollback option but in real systems for testing, it it necessary to perform tests in transactional manner and rollback after running each transaction to persist the data.
-I have highlighted this point by doing the reverse of transaction on the end of few tests.
+I have highlighted this point by doing the reverse of transaction in the final blocks of every test which included database calls.